Report to School

 - Pursue a student conduct case, and/or

-You have the authority to choose whether or not you’d like the school to investigate the incident.
+You have the authority to choose whether or not you would like the school to investigate the incident.
 If the perpetrator is deemed to be a threat to the campus community, Coe College may pursue an investigation without your consent.
-However, you get to choose at what level you’d like to be involved in the investigation, including not at all.
+However, you get to choose at what level you would like to be involved in the investigation, including not at all.

 - Access to medical or counseling services on and off campus